ZenMagick/zc-base/readme.txt

 - change error reporting, adding & ~E_DEPRECATED
 - set initial error reporting as first line in application_top.php
 - change some MySQL5 issues in the installer

+- apply (most) of the official Zen Cart PHP5.3 patches